 “For too long, traditional agents have gotten away with slapping a listing on the MLS and passively waiting for another agent to bring them a buyer,” say Ryan.
 “But in 2018, that’s not enough.
 REX is pioneering the way real estate is bought and sold by utilizing real-time data, emerging technologies, and digital targeting.
 By doing this, we are saving buyers and sellers tens of thousands of dollars and reducing fees by 70%”.

-REX charges a 2% all-in fee, versus the 5.5-6% for traditional agents, and the 4-5% fee for firms such as Redfin, which frequently advertises a low “listing fee” but hides other fees and commissions in fine print.
-REX is currently operating in California, New York, Colorado, and Texas with expansion to New Jersey coming soon.
+REX charges as little as 2%, versus the 5.5-6% for traditional agents, and the 4-5% fee for firms such as Redfin, which frequently advertises a low “listing fee” but hides other fees and commissions in fine print.